Iranian architecture: Categorization of styles

-Pre-Islamic architecture of Persia
+Pre-Islamic architecture

+Hatra was a religious and trading center.
+Today it is a World Heritage Site, protected by UNESCO.

 The pre-Islamic styles draw on 3000 to 4000 years of architectural development from various civilizations of the Iranian plateau.
 The post-Islamic architecture of Iran in turn, draws ideas from its pre-Islamic predecessor, and has geometrical and repetitive forms, as well as surfaces that are richly decorated with glazed tiles, carved stucco, patterned brickwork, floral motifs, and calligraphy.

 Iran is recognized by UNESCO as being one of the cradles of civilization.

-Each of the periods of Elamites, Achaemenids, Parthians and Sassanids were creators of great architecture that, over the ages, spread far and wide far to other cultures.
+Each of the periods of Elamites, Achaemenids, Parthians and Sassanids were creators of great architecture that spread to other cultures.
 Although Iran has suffered its share of destruction, including Alexander The Great's decision to burn Persepolis, there are sufficient remains to form a picture of its classical architecture.

 The Achaemenids built on a grand scale.
-The artists and materials they used were brought in from practically all territories of what was then the largest state in the world.
+The artists and materials were brought in from practically all territories of what was then the largest state in the world.
 Pasargadae set the standard: its city was laid out in an extensive park with bridges, gardens, colonnaded palaces and open column pavilions.
 Pasargadae along with Susa and Persepolis expressed the authority of 'The King of Kings', the staircases of the latter recording in relief sculpture the vast extent of the imperial frontier.

 With the emergence of the Parthians and Sassanids new forms appeared.
 Parthian innovations fully flowered during the Sassanid period with massive barrel-vaulted chambers, solid masonry domes and tall columns.
 This influence was to remain for years to come.

 For example, the roundness of the city of Baghdad in the Abbasid era, points to its Persian precedents, such as Firouzabad in Fars.
 Al-Mansur hired two designers to plan the city's design: Naubakht, a former Persian Zoroastrian who also determined that the date of the foundation of the city should be astrologically significant, and Mashallah ibn Athari, a former Jew from Khorasan.

-The ruins of Persepolis, Ctesiphon, Sialk, Pasargadae, Firouzabad, and Arg-é Bam give us a distant glimpse of what contributions Persians made to the art of building.
-The imposing Sassanid castle built at Derbent, Dagestan (now a part of Russia) is one of the most extant and living examples of splendid Sassanid Iranian architecture.
+The ruins of Persepolis, Ctesiphon, Tepe Sialk, Pasargadae, Firouzabad, and Arg-e Bam give us a distant glimpse of what contributions Persians made to the art of building.
+The imposing Sassanid castle built at Derbent, Dagestan (now part of Russia) is one of the most extant and living examples of splendid Sassanid Iranian architecture.
 Since 2003, the Sassanid castle has been listed on Russia's UNESCO World Heritage list.

+Sub-periods

+According to Mohammad Karim Pirnia, the ancient architecture of Iran can be divided into the following periods.